• Home

 LaunchDarkly primarily identifies feature flags by a key which must contain only alphanumeric characters, dots (.), underscores (_), and dashes (-).
 These keys are used in the SDKs to identify flags, and in LaunchDarkly's REST API.

 However, in JavaScript, accessing keys containing . and - requires the bracket operator.
-Instead of requiring this, the React SDK automatically changes all flag keys to camel case by default.
+Instead of requiring this, the React Web SDK automatically changes all flag keys to camel case by default.
 A flag with key dev-flag-test is accessible as flags.devFlagTest.

 Automatically changing flag keys to camel case poses some problems:

 • It is possible to induce a key collision if there are multiple LaunchDarkly flag keys which resolve to the same camel-case key.
-For example, dev-flag-test and dev.flag.test are unique keys in LaunchDarkly, but the React SDK changes them to the same camel-case key.
+For example, dev-flag-test and dev.flag.test are unique keys in LaunchDarkly, but the React Web SDK changes them to the same camel-case key.

-• If a flag key contains three or more capital letters in a row, the React SDK automatically converts all letters between the first and last capital letter to lower case.
-For example, the React SDK converts a flag with the key devQAFlagTest to devQaFlagTest.
-If you use devQAFlagTest with the useFlags() hook, the React SDK will not find the flag.
+• If a flag key contains three or more capital letters in a row, the React Web SDK automatically converts all letters between the first and last capital letter to lower case.
+For example, the SDK converts a flag with the key devQAFlagTest to devQaFlagTest.
+If you use devQAFlagTest with the useFlags() hook, the SDK will not find the flag.

-• Because the camel-case functionality is implemented in the React SDK instead of in the underlying JavaScript SDK, the underlying client object and functionality provided by the JavaScript SDK reflect flag keys in their original format.
+• Because the camel-case functionality is implemented in the React Web SDK instead of in the underlying JavaScript SDK, the underlying client object and functionality provided by the JavaScript SDK reflect flag keys in their original format.
 Only React-specific contexts such as your injected props use camel case.

 Here's how to configure the automatic camel-case feature: